lengher289/Portfolio/valorant-team-balancer/README.md

 assignments until it finds one satisfying both the per-team point ceiling and the roster size limit.
 Retries up to 10,000 times by default.

-## Design notes
+## Design decisions

+**The rank-to-point scale is non-linear, and deliberately so.** The obvious approach is to number the ranks 1 through 25 and call it done.
+That's wrong, because the skill gap between adjacent ranks isn't constant.
+Iron to Bronze is a much narrower real difference than Diamond to Ascendant, and at the top of the ladder the distribution compresses — Immortal and Radiant are close enough in practical terms that treating them as widely separated tiers overweights a distinction that doesn't change how a team plays.

+A linear scale would inflate spread at the bottom and flatten it at the top, producing teams that look balanced on paper and aren't.
+The hardcoded values encode the actual shape of the skill curve instead.
+There's also real variance within a rank — a Silver player can perform at a Gold level on a given night — so the scale is deliberately coarse rather than claiming a precision the underlying signal doesn't support.

+**Point caps over rank averaging.** Averaging ranks lets a team stack two very high players against three low ones and still look balanced.
+A hard point ceiling prevents that shape.

 **Randomized retry rather than exact optimization.** This is a bin-packing variant, and an exact solver would be the rigorous approach.
 For tournament sizes — a few dozen players across a handful of teams — repeated random assignment converges fast enough that the added complexity wasn't worth it.
 The tradeoff is that a very tight point cap can exhaust the retry budget without finding a valid solution.

-**Point caps over rank averaging.** Averaging ranks lets a team stack two very high players against three low ones and still look balanced on paper.
-A hard point ceiling prevents that shape.

 ## Limitations

-- Rank values are hardcoded.
-Fetching live ranks from the Riot API would remove the manual data entry step and keep ranks current.
+- **Rank entry is manual.** Pulling current ranks from the Riot API would remove the data entry step and keep ranks fresh.
+The rank-to-point mapping would stay as-is — that's a modeling choice, not missing data.
-- May need several runs to land a valid configuration when constraints are tight — there's no feedback distinguishing "no solution exists" from "got unlucky."
+- **The point scale is untested against outcomes.** It reflects my read of the skill curve, not a fit to actual match results.
+With enough tournament data you could tune the values against observed team win rates.
+- **No feedback on infeasibility.** Exhausting the retry budget doesn't distinguish "no valid assignment exists" from "got unlucky."
+Detecting infeasibility up front would be a real improvement.
-- No role balancing.
-Teams are balanced on skill points only, not on agent roles or position preference.
+- **No role balancing.** Teams are balanced on skill points only, not agent roles or position preference.

 ## Running it